Aruna777/ReactiveProgramming-Practice/README.md

 • generate(Supplier< S >, BiFunction< S, FluxSink<T>, S>):
 Allows generating values in a synchronous manner, maintaining internal state across emissions.
 Emits one value at a time.

-15. Flux Generate with State
-• generate(Supplier<S>, BiFunction<S, FluxSink<T>, S>): The state S is provided and used to generate a series of elements.
-It’s useful for cases like iterating over stateful data.

 16. Flux Handle
 •Combines the logic of filter and map, allowing both synchronous emissions and conditional logic for each value.